data-tools/big-data-types/README.md

 See more info about [creating tables on BigQuery](https://cloud.google.com/bigquery/docs/tables#java) in the official documentation

 ### Connecting to your BigQuery environment
-If you want to create tables using the library you will need to specify a service account and a project id.
+If you want to create tables using the library you will need to connect to your BigQuery environment through any of the GCloud options.
+Probably the most common will be to specify a service account and a project id.
 It can be added on environment variables.
 The library expects:
 - PROJECT_ID: <your_project_id>
 - GOOGLE_APPLICATION_CREDENTIAL: <path_to_your_service_account_json_file>